-If you’re looking for a way to burn calories quickly, build stamina, and blow off some steam at the end of the day, boxing is probably the answer you’ve been searching for.
-This two-for-one exercise is a great source of both cardio and strength training.
-A great way to improve your overall fitness, boxing is also known to improve balance, coordination, reactivity, and agility.
+If you’re looking for a way to burn calories quickly, build stamina, and blow off some steam at the end of the day, boxing workouts are probably the answer you’ve been searching for.
+Boxing exercises are a two-for-one workout because it’s a great source of both cardio and strength training.
+A great way to improve your overall fitness, boxing workouts are also known to improve balance, coordination, reactivity, and agility.

-While it might be difficult when starting out, once you’ve learned the proper form and are comfortable throwing a hard punch, you’ll be getting a full-body workout.
+While boxing for beginners might be difficult when starting out, once you’ve learned the proper form, basic boxing moves, and are comfortable throwing a hard punch, you’ll be getting a full-body workout.
 A strong punch requires power from your hips and legs, while also working your back, shoulders, and core.

 On the cardio end of the spectrum, boxing is known to be a high calorie-burning exercise.
 For example, a 70-kg person who spends an hour hitting the heavy bag can burn about 422 calories.
 That same person can burn about 633 calories by sparring in the ring for an hour.
 Other elements of a boxing workout, including skipping rope and shadow boxing, raise your heart rate and can also help you burn calories quickly.